Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/Zeek.md

 - grep -rin Testvalue1 * | column -t | less -S : Search the "Testvalue1" string everywhere, organize column spaces and view the output with less

 # Zeek Signatures
+Zeek supports sugnatures to have rules and even correlations to find noteworthy activities on the network.
+Zeek signatures use low-level pattern matching and cover conditions similar to Snort rules.
+Unlike snort rules, Zeek rules are not the primary event description point.
+Zeek has a s